haberdashPI/vscode-master-key/README.md

    parts of each binding that are unique to a given category of binding.

-7. Multi-binding entries: Bindings can even be defined by passing an array of different bindings to the `key` property, with the other properties of binding defined parametrically w.r.t to each value in this array.
+7. Multi-binding entries: Bindings can even be defined by passing an array of different bindings to the `key` property, with the other properties of binding defined parametrically w.r.t to each value `key` can be.

 8. Definitions: for any values you wish to re-use across many bindings you can define these in the `define` section of the file, and reference them in the keybindings that require their use.

-Files are thoroughly validated before their use, proactively identifying errors.
+Files are thoroughly validated before their use, proactively identifying a variety of errors.

 ## Related Extensions